How to use Documentation

 Thats it ;)

-The Gematrical Value The Gematrical Values are numerical values of the arabic letters as they used to be in ancient Arabia before the switch to numbers system (See values Gematrical Values ).
+The Gematrical Value The Gematrical Values are numerical values of the arabic letters as they used to be in ancient Arabia before the switch to numbers system (What are abjad gematrical values?).

-Use: Select any phrase from the Quran and click on "Gematrical Value".
+Use: Select any phrase from the Quran and click on "Gematrical Value" from left-upper Menu oder right-click Menu.
 You can also add any arabic text to get its value in number ;)

 Please note, that these functions can not be used with Regex!